 Dr Julie Clarke, Consultant Paediatrician at United Lincolnshire Hospitals

-This innovative computer test enables more effective diagnosis of Attention Deficit Hyperactivity Disorder (ADHD), primarily for young people but also adults.
-As a result of a highly successful East Midlands AHSN demonstrator project that evidenced cost savings and patient benefit (significant reduction in time to diagnosis) the innovation has been mainstreamed within three NHS trusts with plans for wider adoption and spread beyond the 80 NHS sites currently using QbTest.
+Following a highly successful East Midlands AHSN demonstrator project that evidenced cost savings and patient benefit (significant reduction in time to diagnosis) the innovation has been mainstreamed within three NHS trusts in the East Midlands with plans for wider adoption and spread beyond the 80 NHS sites currently using QbTest.

 QbTest is a diagnostic tool based on a digital continuous performance test (CPT).
 It is the only CE marked, European Medicines Agency (EMA) registered and Food and Drug Administration (FDA) cleared intervention that simultaneously measures attention, impulsivity and motor activity.
 These are core indicator symptoms of ADHD and accurate measurement supports a timely clinical diagnosis.

 The AHSN worked with international medical technology company Qbtech Ltd to roll out QbTest at seven sites in three NHS Trusts and provided funding for first year implementation.
 The project tested out two different models and evaluation of the 12 month demonstrator (2017 to 2018) shows impressive results, with median findings across the three Trusts as follows:

 - Time from assessment to diagnosis reduced by an average of between 146 and 201 days

 - 85% of patients surveyed reported their results helped them to understand their symptoms.